hellf17/clinical-corvus/Clinical Corvus Development Plan.md

   - [x] Refactor research-assistant/autonomous-translated/route.ts to use backend proxy logic
   - [x] Refactor research-assistant/generate-pico-question-translated/route.ts to use backend proxy logic
 - [ ] Finalize Deep Research and other Clinical Academy features in 'frontend/src/app/academy' and other related files
-  - [x] Ensure all deep research features are working as expected
+  - [ ] Ensure all deep research features are working as expected
-  - [x] Ensure we are properly displaying the results in a relevant and user-friendly way
   - [ ] Ensure other Clinical Academy features are working as expected
     - [ ] Raciocinio Diagnostico
     - [ ] Diagnostico Diferencial